quorten/dlgedit/README.md

 Windows Platform SDK on dialogs before using this program.
 That will greatly facilitate your programming capabilities.

+Why?
+====

+Even though Windows compilers like MinGW32, Borland C++, and Microsoft Visual C++ Express edition are freely available, many of these come at the expense of excluding a Windows dialog editor.
+This makes Windows software development very limited and difficult, unlike Macintosh Classic where ResEdit that was generally freely available.
+On Windows, pretty much the only obvious choice for getting a dialog editor of any sort was Microsoft Visual C++ Professional/Enterprise, which costed quite a bit of money before they, and the entire Windows (GUI) platform, became obsolete around the year 2020 or so.

+Hence, I wrote this dialog editor to make the ability to author Windows native software available to everyone in the world... or at the very least, more convenient and accessible for myself.

 How to Use
 ==========